Nebraska Highway 2: Eastern segment

 The eastern segment of N-2 begins as the Lincoln South Beltway, a freeway south of Lincoln, at a semi-directional T interchange with US 77.
 Passing by Lincoln to the south, N-2 becomes a four-lane divided highway following a diamond interchange with Nebraska Parkway, its former alignment through the city, southeast of it.
 It soon encounters several small towns and highways.
 It meets N-43 north of Bennet and overlaps it for 5 mi, until shortly before Palmyra.
 Near Syracuse, there is a bypass of that community and there is a freeway exit for N-50.
 It continues east and near Nebraska City, it meets US 75 and the two highways are together briefly until the southern edge of Nebraska City.
 Also at this intersection, N-2 Business begins and goes through Nebraska City.
 After they separate, N-2 heads east and then northeast, meets the eastern end of N-2 Business and crosses the Missouri River over the Nebraska City Bridge and enters Iowa.
 In Iowa, the highway continues as Iowa Highway 2.

 The eastern segment of N-2 serves as part of a connecting route, along with US 77, between I-29 in Iowa and I-80 in Lincoln.
 It allows traffic coming from Kansas City, Missouri to go to Lincoln and points west of Lincoln to bypass Omaha.
 To better facilitate this link between I-80 and I-29, in February 2020, the Nebraska DOT began a major project to construct the Lincoln South Beltway to carry N-2.
 This modern divided and controlled access freeway will give a direct route from 120th Street to US 77 near Saltillo.
 Construction was planned for completion in 2023.
 The beltway opened to traffic on December 14, 2022, six months ahead of expected in May 2023.
-However, the interchanges at Bennet Road-Jamaica Avenue and 82nd Street-84th Street are not expected to open until May 2024.
+The interchanges at Bennet Road-Jamaica Avenue and 82nd Street-84th Street opened in November 2023.

 The eastern segment of Nebraska Highway 2 has the commemorative name of Jerome and Betty Warner Memorial Highway.
 The portion of the highway east of the west U.S. 75 junction to the Nebraska City Bridge in the Nebraska City area is known as the J. Sterling Morton Beltway, in honor of the creator of Arbor Day and the former Secretary of Agriculture.

 Major intersections

+Nebraska City business route

+Nebraska Highway 2 Business (N-2 Bus.) is a 4.4 mi business loop of N-2 travelling through Nebraska City.
+Locally, the highway is also known as 4th Corso.